 Gravity Falls Review - Season 1, Episode 1

-The show follows the 12-year-old Pines twins, Dipper (voiced by Jason Ritter) and Mabel (voiced by Kristen Schaal), who spend the summer in the mysterious Oregon town of Gravity Falls.
-They stay with their great-uncle (or Grunkle as the Pines kids affectionately call him), helping to run his tourist trap “The Mystery Shack” as they investigate local anomalies.
+Gravity Falls follows the 13-year-old Pines twins, Dipper (voiced by Jason Ritter) and Mabel (voiced by Kristen Schaal), who spend the summer in the mysterious Oregon town of Gravity Falls.
+They stay with their Great-Uncle (or Grunkle) Stan (voiced by Alex Hirsch), helping to run his tourist trap the Mystery Shack.
+In Episode 1, Dipper finds a mysterious journal, detailing the local anomalies.
+Dipper also suspects Mabel’s new boyfriend of not being human.

 June 15, 2012